FREQUENTLY ASKED QUESTIONS

 Why is this area important?

 Comprising of 1.6 miles, and 25% of the City's total riverfront, the Bangert Island area is vitally important to the City's growth economically, ecologically, and recreationally.
-When complete, the project is expected to generate 4,000 new jobs, create a $1.5 billion economic impact, restore damaged sensitive shallow water habitat, and increase access to recreational opportunities.
+When complete, the project is expected to generate 4,000 new jobs, create a $1.5 billion economic impact, and increase access to recreational opportunities.

 Will the project cause flooding elsewhere on the Missouri River?